-The City Council sponsored a special tax to fight crime through the community prevention and law enforcements programs.
-Under Measure C, the proceeds of the parcel tax are to be used for enhancing services and programs to prevent violence and crime in East Palo Alto.
-This measure was adopted with the intention that the funds generated by the parcel tax would raise revenue to retain and enhance services and programs to prevent violence and crime in the City.
+In November 2006, the Voters approved Measure C, a special parcel tax to fight crime through community prevention and law enforcements programs.
+The proceeds of the parcel tax are to be used for enhancing services and programs to prevent violence and crime in East Palo Alto.
+The tax was enacted for a ten-year period ending June 30, 2017.

-As stated in Section 3 of the Measure, tax proceeds raised by this Ordinance may only be used as part of the following integrated programs of violence prevention and public safety intervention, in accordance with the following specific purposes:
+Tax proceeds may only be used as part of the following integrated programs of violence prevention and public safety intervention, in accordance with the following specific purposes:

 - (1) Community and neighborhood policing, training, crime suppression and investigations. - (2) Violence Prevention services with an emphasis on youth and families.
-Such services include preventive social services provided by the City of East Palo Alto or by adding capacity to community-based nonprofit programs with a focus on youth, ex-felons, domestic violence, and support for senior citizens. - (3) Not less than 1% or more than 3% of funds appropriated to each police service or social service program shall be set aside for the purpose of independent evaluation of the program, including the number of people served and the rate of crime or violence reduction achieved. - (4) Mandated apportionment of funds: Of the total proceeds spent on programs enumerated in this section 3, Paragraphs 1 and 2, not less than 50% of such proceeds shall be directed at violence prevention programs with emphasis on youth, ex-felons, and senior protection.
+Such services include preventive social services provided by the City of East Palo Alto or by adding capacity to community-based nonprofit programs with a focus on youth, ex-felons, domestic violence, and support for senior citizens. - (3) Not less than 1% or more than 3% of funds appropriated to each police service or social service program shall be set aside for the purpose of independent evaluation of the program, including the number of people served and the rate of crime or violence reduction achieved.